tc39/notes/es7/2015-11/nov-18.md

 AWB: I had heard there was misunderstanding of the original design.
 I want to be sure we have a common design

-AWB: The boyer moor example doesn’t invalidate my current thinking.
+AWB: The boyer moor example doesn't invalidate my current thinking.

 AWB: Lets talk about what is an extension point, search/replace/match/split  i dont consider those extension points.
 They are just methods that _may_ have alt implementatinos, they are just refinements of the kernel